 - 2 Tablespoons Pepper

 Now here is the more important cooking process I was talking about.
 It’s time to turn up the heat, you will need to get your grill SCREAMING HOT before your ready to cook.
 Once the grill is ready place your skirt steak on the grill making sure you have plenty of oil on the meat.
 This will create a flame up which is what you want.
 Cook for about 60 seconds with the flame, once 60 seconds is up flip the steak and repeat on the other side.
 If the flame dies down dip steaks back into the marinade then return to heat so that it flares up again.
 This burning of the marinade is what give the meat its distinct flavor.
 After your 2 minutes of fire cooking, cook 5 minutes per side on high heat, uncovered.
+Internal temp. should be about 129 Degrees for med rare.
 If you like your steak a little more medium, cook for another 2-3 minutes per side.
+Be sure to let the steak rest before slicing.
+Slice across the grain to assure for a tender juicy bite.

 Try this amazing recipe and let us know what you think.
+Oh and let us know if you still have hair. (seriously be careful when cooking this one.)
 Ooooof . . . it’s so good.